wernerbihl/debezium-emr-hudi-deltastreamer-sample/README.md

 ### 3.2 Install Kafka

-You can find the latest stable version of Kafka here: https://kafka.apache.org/downloads
+You can find the latest stable version of Kafka here: https://kafka.apache.org/downloads (Make sure to select one of the binary downloads with the latest version of Scala)

 ```
 cd /opt